 Although Grimmel manages to drug and control the Light Fury and commands several of his own dragons, Toothless takes out the latter with one powerful attack and he and Hiccup rescue the Light Fury without much aerial struggle afterward.

 The reveal that all the Night Furies, with the exception of Toothless, have been killed by Grimmel.
 Not only this was never hinted in the previous movies, but it contradicts the first movie where it was stated that nobody had ever seen a Night Fury before Hiccup.
-Mitigated in that Valka stated in the second movie that Toothless may be the last Night Fury and implied that she had seen them before, just not up close.
+Mitigated in that Valka stated in the second movie that Toothless may be the last Night Fury and implied that she had seen them before and even worked closely with them.

 The existence of the titular "Hidden World" also qualifies.
 Stoick supposedly told Hiccup stories about it when he was younger, but in the first film, his obsession was with finding the nest.
 If anything, the Vikings should have assumed that the nest WAS the Hidden World (albeit, Stoick does distinguish the nest he sought from the Hidden World.
 The nest is where the dragons raiding Berk were largely coming from, whereas the Hidden World is where ALL dragons the world over ancestrally originated).

-Ensemble Dark Horse: Zephyr and Nuffink, Astrid and Hiccup's son and daughter, have been welcomed almost immediately by the fandom thanks to their Adorkable nature and them being the children of the main couple.
+Ensemble Dark Horse: Zephyr and Nuffink, Astrid and Hiccup's daughter and son, have been welcomed almost immediately by the fandom thanks to their Adorkable nature and them being the children of the main couple.